 With our main campuses located in Baltimore, Johns Hopkins is truly and proudly a city resident.
 Our commitment to our local communities is based on the simple truth that the health and well-being of the university is inextricably tied to the physical, social, and economic well-being of the city in which we live.
 Our founder and namesake, Johns Hopkins, put forth that idea when he made a bequest to establish a university and a hospital.

 As the city’s largest anchor institution, Johns Hopkins feels the constant pull of urban issues.
-Our faculty, staff, students, and administrators are answering the call on a daily basis, in ways both large and small, from volunteering as tutors in local schools to contributing nearly $5 billion in economic output in the city.
+Our faculty, staff, students, and administrators answer the call on a daily basis, in ways both large and small, from volunteering as tutors in local schools to contributing nearly $5 billion in economic output in the city.

-A few examples of our community efforts:
+Some additional examples of our community connections:

 - Each fall, more than 1,000 members of the faculty, staff, and student body come together for President’s Day of Service to tackle hundreds of small projects—mulching trees, or painting school classrooms, or planting community gardens.

 - SOURCE, founded in 2005 to centralize community service and service-learning efforts at the schools of Medicine, Nursing, and Public Health in East Baltimore, has more than 100 partnerships with community-based organizations across Baltimore.

 - The Tutorial Project brings approximately 120 city elementary school students to our Homewood campus twice a week each semester for help with reading and math.